bobbyluig/eclipse/README.md

 ## Style

 In most cases, all code styling abides by [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 All objects should use *CamelCase* and all functions should used *mixedCase*.
 The use of *mixedCase* is due to the nature of OpenCV and Pololu libraries where such is the prevailing style.
 Variables, especially those of a class, should also used *mixedCase* as such is the prevailing style (this does not abide by PEP 8).
+File names are always all lowercase with no underscores.

 ## Development